-Updates on how federal nutrition programs are responding to meet the needs of those affected by Hurricane Harvey, Hurricane Irma, and the West Coast wildfires.
+Updates on how federal nutrition programs are responding to meet the needs of survivors in the wake of recent hurricanes, wildfires, and mudslides.
 Be sure to visit also our special Disaster Relief web page.

 U.S. Virgin Islands households recovering from Hurricanes Irma and Maria may be eligible for food purchasing assistance through the USDA’s Disaster Supplemental Nutrition Assistance Program (D-SNAP).

 Households impacted by recent wildfires in Northern California could be eligible for help buying food through D-SNAP.

 Households that receive Supplemental Nutrition Assistance Program (SNAP) in specific California counties affected by wildfires can use SNAP to purchase hot foods at SNAP-authorized retailers through November 15.